flowdock/api-docs/docs/production-integrations.md

 <div id="/post-integration"></div>
 ### Example: Posting to the sources endpoint

-With the access token and flow data, you can create the actual integration between the flow and your application.
+With the access token and flow data, you can create the source – the actual integration – between the flow and your application.

 The flow data contains an attribute called `links`.
 The attribute lists available API resources for the flow and what HTTP methods are allowed for the authenticated user.
 You can find the integrations endpoint URL under the `sources` resource.